Terms & Conditions

 Any forbearance or delay by PBF in the enforcement of its rights or powers does not constitute a waiver and any forbearance or delay by The Client in the enforcement of his rights or powers does not constitute a waiver.

-25.1 Where PBF are required to work over new surfaces such as new floors, carpet, new kitchens, joinery, furniture, concrete or roof tiles.
+26.2 Where PBF are required to work over surfaces such as, but not limited, to new floors, carpet, new kitchens, joinery, furniture, concrete or roof tiles.
 PBF take all care but no responsibility for such damage.
 The Client is responsible to cover, remove or protect these items if it wishes to have work done on or around them.

 a) PBF will not be liable for any claim unless The Client has made payment in full.